alex-bellon/wikipedia/README.md

 - [Z movie](https://en.wikipedia.org/wiki/Z_movie) - a low-budget film that has qualities lower than a B movie.

 ## Computer Science
+- [Ethnocomputing](https://en.wikipedia.org/wiki/Ethnocomputing) - is the study of the interactions between computing and culture.

 ### Attacks
 - [Billion laughs attack](https://en.wikipedia.org/wiki/Billion_laughs_attack) - a type of denial-of-service (DoS) attack which is aimed at parsers of XML documents.